Pirates vs. Diamondbacks: Betting Trends, Records ATS, Home/Road Splits

 Pirates Recent Betting Performance

-- The Pirates have covered the spread in all of their previous 10 contests (one of those games had a runline.
+- The Pirates have covered the runline in the one of their previous 10 games that had a set runline.

 Read More About This Game